 Surface flaws may be either intrinsic (e.g., pore, agglomerates intersecting the surface) or induced (e.g., foreign object damage or machining damage).
-The aim of this appendix is to ensure that induced surface flaws due to machining are minimized.
+Induced flaws are also referred to as extrinsic flaws.
+The aim of this Appendix is to ensure that induced surface flaws due to machining are minimized.